Welcome to the Kirkwood–Webster Groves, Missouri, Branch of AAUW!

 Plant a VOTE Yard Sign!

 Working with the St. Louis League of Women Voters, Kirkwood–Webster Groves AAUW Branch designed this VOTE sign as part of a statewide Get Out the Vote project.
 The signs are for sale to the public.
 The price for one sign with a stand is $5.
 We will deliver locally in St. Louis and collect payment at that time, asking you to leave cash or a check made out to K-WG AAUW in a spot you designate.
 We will need a street address in addition to email and phone number.
+If you would rather pick up signs from us, let us know that, and we will contact you to arrange a pickup time.
+Please contact us for further information.

 Spring Luncheon of St. Louis AAUW Interbranch Council and Barbara Lackritz Service Awards, March 24, 2024